 Succession planning is part of our culture.
 We have a year-round focus on providing team members with opportunities to develop their leadership skills and add to our bench of talent through various training initiatives.
 Our Nominating and Governance Committee, President and Chief Executive Officer and Executive Vice President, Chief Talent Officer engage in a formal process to identify, evaluate, and select potential successors for our President and Chief Executive Officer and other members of senior management.
-This review includes a discussion about development plans for senior leaders to help prepare them for future succession and contingency plans in the event our President and Chief Executive Officer is unable to serve for any reason, including death or disability.
+This review includes work with a third-party advisor to facilitate the succession planning process, the creation of development plans for senior leaders to help prepare them for future succession and contingency plans in the event our President and Chief Executive Officer is unable to serve for any reason, including death or disability.
 Members of management are also regularly invited to make presentations at Board and committee meetings and meet with directors in informal settings to allow our directors to form a more complete understanding of our executives' skills and character.
 This process culminates in an annual review of potential successors and future leadership with the entire Board.